Skip to main content

 5. Allow time for repairs

 If a major repair is required, having your car checked by an automotive expert early on gives you enough time to get your car fixed before the weather really starts to turn.
-This also helps you prepare your family and schedule for when your car must be in the garage for repairs.
+This also helps you prepare your family and schedule for when your car is in the garage for repairs.

 car repair